Flexity Outlook (Toronto): Fare collection

 In the Flexity Outlook streetcars, a proof-of-payment (POP) system is used at all times.
 This is because the operator is not responsible for fare collection since the operator sits inside a closed cab.
-Under the POP system, passengers are required to carry proof that they have paid their fares, such as a validated concessionary TTC senior, student or youth ticket; an adult one-ride ticket; a paper transfer; a Presto card; or a Presto ticket.
-This is enforced via random spot-checks by the TTC's fare enforcement officers, either aboard the vehicles or upon arrival at designated subway stations.
+Under the POP system, passengers are required to carry proof that they have paid their fares, such as a paper transfer receipt or a tapped-in Presto card or contactless credit and debit card.